dfuse-io/ice/TUTORIAL.md

 #### Casting Votes

 To cast vote on an idea, select the score you want to assign to the three parameters (impact, confidence, and ease), then click confirm.
 You will be prompted by the wallet you chose to sign in with.
 Review the transaction data.
-We are calling the `castvote` method on the `dfuseioice` contract.
+We are calling the `castvote` method on the `dfuse.ice` contract.
 The pool name, idea id, account name, and the vote scores you have entered are also displayed in the transaction.

 Click sign transaction when you are ready.